-Disability is a normal part of the human experience with some form of disability affecting 20% of the population or approximately 4 million people in Australia.
+Disability is a normal part of the human experience, with some form of disability affecting 18.3 per cent of the population, or approximately 4.3 million people in Australia.
 People with disability are as diverse as those without and undertake the full range of life roles - they are parents, partners, managers, employees, health professionals, artists, sportspeople and more.
 Our perceptions of people with disability are socially and culturally conditioned.
 Negative attitudes and assumptions, often based on misunderstanding or ignorance, can shape the way we behave towards them.

-Within the post secondary education sector, individuals with disability continue to be identified as a disadvantaged equity group, due to the under representation in accessing, participating and succeeding within higher education in Australia.
-Within the 15-65 year old age group, only 15% people with disability have a bachelor degree or higher compared to 26% for individuals without disability.1 Currently students with disability represented 5.2% of all domestic undergraduates in 2012, the second consecutive year enrolment has topped 5%.2,3 This is still below the national reference target of their population share of 8%.3
+Within the post-secondary education sector, individuals with disability continue to be identified as a disadvantaged equity group, due to the under representation in accessing, participating and succeeding within higher education in Australia.
+Within the 15 to 65-year-old age group, only 15% people with disability have a bachelor degree or higher compared to 26% for individuals without disability.1 Currently students with disability represented 5.2% of all domestic undergraduates in 2012, the second consecutive year enrolment has topped 5%.2,3 This is still below the national reference target of their population share of 8%.3

 1 Australian Bureau of Statistics (2012).
 Disability, Ageing and Carers, Australia: Summary of Findings 2012.
 Cat. no. 4430.0.
 Accessed on 28 November 2014.
 Sourced from http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/E82EBA276AB693E5CA257C21000E5013?opendocument